anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * `<product-serial-number>._brski-pledge._tcp.local`, to discover a specific pledge, e.g., when connected to a local network.
 * `_brski-pledge._tcp.local` to get a list of pledges to be bootstrapped.

+When supporting different options for discovery, as outlined in {{I-D.ietf-anima-brski-discovery}}, a manufacturer may support configuration of preferred options.

 A manufacturer may allow the pledge to react on DNS-SD with mDNS discovery without its product-serial-number contained.
 This allows a commissioning tool to discover pledges to be bootstrapped in the domain.
 The manufacturer supports this functionality as outlined in {{sec_cons_mDNS}}.

 Establishing network connectivity of the pledge is out of scope of this document but necessary to apply DNS-SD with mDNS.
 For Ethernet, it is provided by simply connecting the network cable.
-For WiFi networks, connectivity can be provided by using a pre-agreed SSID for bootstrapping, e.g., as proposed in {{I-D.richardson-emu-eap-onboarding}}.
+For WiFi networks, connectivity can be provided by using a pre-agreed SSID for bootstrapping.
 The same approach can be used by 6LoWPAN/mesh using a pre-agreed PAN ID.
 How to gain network connectivity is out of scope of this document.